How to submit a demo to a Record label

 You don’t need to send the final track, but this must be mastered file.
 The song should stand out from the rest ones and should sound at a normal level of volume.
 It should sound professional.

-Maybe your writing skills are not good enough to please your track on the label but you can consider the option of buying a track from ghost producers.
+Maybe your making skills are not good enough to please your track on the label but you can consider the option of buying a track from ghost producers.